JohnAtl/ploteeg/README.md

 # ploteeg
     Plot an eeg file using the mne toolbox.

-    Plot an eeg file using the mne toolbox.

     Treats .eeg files as Nihon Kohden, rather than as an errant .vhdr, which is mne's default behavior.
     Loads .fif files as is.
 Other files are loaded with the 'encoding="latin1"' argument to support extended character sets.